openharmony/docs/en/application-dev/reference/apis-connectivity-kit/js-apis-nfctech.md

 Obtains the PMm (consisting of the IC code and manufacturer parameters) information from this NFC-F tag.

 **System capability**: SystemCapability.Communication.NFC.Tag

-**Ability API set**: Since API version 12, this API can be used in abilities.

 **Return value**